 - 24"W x 18"D x 18"H (60 x 45 x 45cm)

-- Suitable for up to two adults, as they engage in courtship upon most encounters with their conspecifics.
-Courtship can be stressful, and with two adults it occurred almost daily within this confine.
+- Suitable for up to two adults, as they engage in courtship upon most encounters with each other, which is often stressful.

 Substrate